 Start with the basics for the first course launch.
 Don’t worry about accomplishing fully interactive lessons for the first build.
 Simple text pages with links to appropriate resources, followed by the corresponding assessments, are appropriate for the first online offering.
 Enhancing a course with continual improvement is strongly encouraged to ensure that student and instructor feedback is considered.
 Therefore, fully interactive lessons can evolve during multiple enhancements of the same course, over a period of several launches.

-Step 2: Identifying and Outlining Content for Interactivity
+Step 2: Identify and Outline Content for Interactivity

 Choosing Authentic Content